 Using Startup Repair

 The first step is to try booting into the recovery environment, if possible, and then performing a startup repair.
-You need to turn your computer on and off three times in order to access the recovery environment.
-You must ensure that while booting you turn off the computer when you see the Windows logo.
+You need to turn your computer on and off three times to access the recovery environment.
+You must ensure that while booting, you turn off the computer when you see the Windows logo.
 After the third time, Windows will boot into diagnostics mode.
-When the recovery screen appears, click “Advanced Options”.
+When the recovery screen appears, click “Advanced Options.”

-It is a good practice to let Windows try to automatically repair startup in the majority of the cases.
-For this method not only attempts to fix the Master Boot Record or recreate the boot sector, it also scans for and tries to fix other usual start-up issues as well.
-On the Advanced Options page, click “Startup Repair”.
+It is an excellent practice to let Windows try to automatically repair startup in the majority of the cases.
+This method not only attempts to fix the Master Boot Record or recreate the boot sector, but it also scans for and tries to fix other usual startup issues as well.
+On the Advanced Options page, click “Startup Repair.”

 Windows will inform you whether the repairs were successful when the process ends.
 Irrespective of whether the repair is successful or not, you will be given the option to restart your PC or return to the Advanced Options page.